whoman/simplysoon/README.md

 Customizing and setting up the template is very very simple and very fast.

 I’ve designed it in a formal, functional and beautiful way.

+with this link you can see demo > https://ryn.wlx.name/html/simplysoon/